 These three regions are all about one and a half hours from Barcelona and the following are your best options for arrival:

 - Rental Car – This is generally the best of both worlds as it’s the most economic form of transportation as well as giving you a good deal of freedom to move about and see what you like.
 With gas, tolls, and depending on which car you rent, it will generally be about 150€ for a day (albeit a bit more in summer.)
 We can provide detailed directions on how to get to the regions if you choose this option.
-There is a Europcar office in Vila Olimpica, Barcelona that we’ve used often as they’re just off the Ronda Litoral that gets you out of Barcelona.
+There is a Europcar office in Vila Olimpica, Barcelona that we’ve referred people to often as they’re just off the Ronda Litoral that gets you out of Barcelona.
 While not the cheapest, they don’t mess about in hidden costs and you can return the car quite late to their 24 hour parking lot.
 Be very, very careful of companies at the airport, especially Gold Car which is simply horrid and shouldn’t even be allowed to have a business license.
+Ah yes, the alcohol limit for driving in Spain is one of the lowest in Europe so someone needs to stay sober if renting.